aanderse/LdapRecord.com/source/docs/configuration.md

 > **Tips**:
 > - You **must** enable SSL or TLS to reset passwords in ActiveDirectory.
-> - TLS is recommended over SSL, as SSL is now labelled as a depreciated mechanism for securely running LDAP operations.
+> - TLS is recommended over SSL, as SSL is now labelled as a deprecated mechanism for securely running LDAP operations.

 ### Timeout {#timeout}